 Most hikes enter through the small town of San Jacinto, which is known for its bubbling mud pits.

-Telica has six cones, the tallest of which is 1061 metres high.
-There is a double crater at the top, 700 metres wide and 120 metres deep and the volcano last erupted on 29 July last year.
+Telica has six cones, the tallest of which is 1061m high.
+There is a double crater at the top, 700m wide and 120m deep, and the volcano last erupted on 29 July last year.

 Have you ever hiked to the summit of an active volcano?
 Which volcano did you climb?
 What are some hikes you would recommend for more mature climbers?